Quick Answer

 Use Step 1 as a go or no-go gate.
 If your facts are not complete enough to model, stop here and clean them up first.

 Before you get into filing mechanics, separate the labels you are considering: first-year choice, dual-status, and a separate spouse election.
 Keep them distinct in your notes rather than using them interchangeably.
-The exact legal definitions and filing effects are not established by the provided grounding pack, so do not fill gaps from memory.
+Confirm the exact legal definitions and filing effects from current IRS guidance before applying them.

 The practical question is simple: based on documented facts, do you have a defensible reason to model an earlier U.S. filing position, or are you still dealing with uncertainty you cannot defend?